r0bis/ukEUvote/readme.rst

 In additon there is a brilliant data crunching page `that shows how many votes come from totally unexpected geographic locations and how many from Britain <http://kosso.eu/petition/#/>`_

-Now this repo automatically updates every 5 minutes and you can find latest `data <https://github.com/r0bis/ukEUvote/tree/master/graphs and `half-hourly graphs <https://github.com/r0bis/ukEUvote/tree/master/graphs>`_ in their respective directories.
-This page image may be lagging behind a little.
+Now this repo automatically updates every 5 minutes and you can find latest `data <https://github.com/r0bis/ukEUvote/tree/master/data>`_ and `half-hourly graphs <https://github.com/r0bis/ukEUvote/tree/master/graphs>`_ in their respective directories.
+Graph on this page image may be lag behind a little.

 About this graph
 ~~~~~~~~~~~~~~~~